G-Node/tonic/docs/quickstart.md

 # Quick start

+If you like to have a rapid look at what the tonic service looks like, we encourage you to run the example service in docker.
+We also provide quick start guide for the lab project service, and a way to build the services directly, but you may want to read the complete (but still short) documentation instead of quick starting.

 ## Example service

 The example service is simply for demonstration purposes.
 See the [Example service](./example.md) document for a detailed description.